Unit 1.1 - Introduction

 This exercise is a bit bigger than you're used to: we're going to do a custom project using Embassy and the micro:bit V2.
 Work together in teams of 2 to 3 people during this exercise.

-We have set up a crate for you to work on, with a simpl blinky application.
+We have set up a crate for you to work on, with a simple blinky application.
 You're free to adapt anything about it, it's just meant as a starting point.
-The crate resides in exercises/8-embedded/4-embassy-framework/1-embassy-project
+The crate resides in exercises/8-embedded/4-embassy-framework/1-embassy-project.
+Try it out to ensure the initial setup works.

 You can choose from any of below projects: